radioact1ve/vFenseAgent-nix/README.md

-vFenseAgent
+vFenseAgent-nix
 ===========

 The Mac and Linux vFense agent.
-Visit us at <a href="http://www.vfense.org">vFense.org</a> for more information on us, our product and documentation.
+Visit us at <a href="http://www.vfense.org">vFense.org</a> for more information on us, our product, and documentation.